 As a website owner, you’ll regularly upload lots of images, videos, and other media files to your site.
 In WordPress, these are stored in the media library.

-When you migrate your WordPress website to a new host or domain, it’s essential to have a copy of all your media files to ensure nothing gets lost during the transfer.
+When you migrate your WordPress website to a new host or domain, it’s essential to have a copy of all your media files.
+This way, your new site is set up with all its old files.
+With a media backup, you’ll ensure nothing gets lost during the transfer.

-Sometimes, you might want to access your media files when you don’t have an internet connection.
-By downloading the media library, you can have all your files stored locally on your computer or other devices.
+You might want to access your media files when you don’t have an internet connection.
+By downloading the media library, you can have all your files stored locally on your computer.
 This allows you to view, edit, or use your media files even when you’re not connected to WiFi.

 Now that you’ve decided to download your WordPress media library, let’s show you how to do it!

 To download the media library, you can use a WordPress backup plugin that supports media-only backups.
 The right tool will make it easy for you to select your media files and then package them into a single zip file.

 Not many backup plugins allow you to create media-only backups.
 Often, they package your entire website, without much more customization.

 You could manually download your media library using cPanel or a File Transfer Protocol (FTP) client.
 Keep in mind that this requires some technical expertise and can be time-consuming.

 Along with media-only backups, here are some additional helpful features that come with Duplicator Pro:

 To start downloading your media library, select either the Pro or Elite subscription.
 Although Duplicator offers a free version and other payment options, the higher plans will enable you to fully customize your backups.